Wake Forest University Department of Counseling

 For this assignment, students will choose to read and learn about one of the qualitative research designs discussed in Chapter 6 of the Erford text (that is, ethnographic, case study, phenomenological, grounded theory, or consensual qualitative research designs) and create a Voicethread presentation that will outline the primary points related to the selected design.

 For this assignment students will make a visual aid (i.e., poster) depicting the findings of the literature review.
-The purpose of creating the poster is for you to synthesize the critical information from your literature review into a clear and concise presentation of your findings.
-This activity along with the research symposium are designed to replicate a poster presentation session at a professional conference, which may be an option for you to consider at some point in the future.
+The purpose of creating the poster is for students to synthesize the critical information from their literature review into a clear and concise presentation of their findings.
+This activity along with the research symposium are designed to replicate a poster presentation session at a professional conference, which may be an option for students to consider at some point in the future.
 More information on the activity and its implications will be provided at residency one.

 For this assignment, students will critically examine the construction of a single-subject research study around whether adolescent-age individuals diagnosed with depression experience a decrease in symptoms when provided person-centered therapy